lzim/teampsd/README.md

 * Our first team issue was developing our style sheets for formatting consistency when using rMarkdown.

-We are still working on that...But, we have added several resources that we are using to create a consistent "loook and feel" for Team PSD resources that is consistent with the VHA Graphics and Style reporting requirements.
+We are still working on that...But, we have added several resources that we are using to create a consistent "look and feel" for Team PSD resources that is consistent with the VHA Graphics and Style reporting requirements.

 These resources are growing here: https://github.com/LZIM/teampsd/tree/hexagon_icons

-testtest